A fantastic introduction to Nepal’s mountains, Mardi Himal trektakes you to the base of the Himalayas within a week.

 Trek to Kalimati (1600m) - around 5/6 hrs

-After breakfast, we descend to Kalimati passing through the pine and rhododendron forests, and farms.
-We take a different route rather than retrace back the same route which allows us a new perspective of the region.
-We walk 5/6 hours down to the upper Mardi Khola to reach Kalimati.
+After breakfast, you descend to Kalimati passing through the pine and rhododendron forests, and farms.
+You take a different route rather than retrace back the same route which allows us a new perspective of the region.
+You walk 5/6 hours down to the upper Mardi Khola to reach Kalimati.
 It’s a small quiet village untouched by the bustle of tourist traffic.
-We can have the experience of authentic Nepali village life here.
+You can have the experience of authentic Nepali village life here.
 Overnight at Tea House .

 You have free time till departure.
 You will be assisted to Tribhuwan International Airport as per your flight time.
 Have a safe journey back home!.

 Warning: count(): Parameter must be an array or an object that implements Countable in /home/customer/www/explorehimalaya.com/public_html/wp-content/themes/ExploreHimalaya/single-packages.php on line 138